setupcyprus.com

 Can I form a Cyprus Ltd without travelling to Cyprus?

-Yes.
-A licensed Cypriot ASP handles the whole incorporation remotely under power of attorney.
-The bank account sometimes needs a video KYC call; in-person presence is rarely required.
+A Cyprus Ltd can be formed entirely remotely through a licensed Cypriot ASP acting under power of attorney.
+The bank account sometimes needs a video KYC call, but in-person presence is rarely required for incorporation itself.

 Do I need to be a Cyprus resident to own or direct a Cyprus Ltd?

-No, ownership and directorship are open to non-residents of any nationality.
-But if you want the company itself to be tax-resident in Cyprus (and benefit from the 15% rate and treaty network), management and control must be exercised in Cyprus.
-In practice that means a majority of Cyprus-resident directors and board meetings held in Cyprus.
+Non-residents of any nationality can own shares and serve as director of a Cyprus Ltd without holding Cyprus residency.
+If you want the company to be Cyprus tax-resident and benefit from the 15% rate and treaty network, management and control must be exercised in Cyprus, meaning a majority of Cyprus-resident directors and board meetings held in Cyprus.

 How long does formation actually take in 2026?

-Incorporation runs 3–5 weeks from complete KYC.
-Expedited filing compresses Registrar processing to 5–8 working days.
-The bank account is the bottleneck: 6–12 weeks at a Cyprus bank, 1–4 weeks for an EMI route with reduced functionality.
+Formation of a Cyprus Ltd takes 3 to 5 weeks from receipt of complete KYC documents in 2026.
+Expedited filing compresses Registrar processing to 5 to 8 working days.
+The bank account is the bottleneck: 6 to 12 weeks at a Cyprus bank, 1 to 4 weeks for an EMI route with reduced functionality.

 Is Cyprus an offshore jurisdiction?

-No. Cyprus is an EU member state in the eurozone and is not on the EU list of non-cooperative jurisdictions (last revised 17 February 2026).
+Cyprus is an EU member state in the eurozone and is not classified as an offshore or non-cooperative jurisdiction.
+It was last reviewed by the EU on 17 February 2026.
 It is a low-tax onshore jurisdiction with a fundamentally different treaty, banking, and reputational profile from Caribbean offshores.

 What annual obligations come with a Cyprus Ltd?